SUNY Orange: Academics

 SUNY Orange offers a total of 39 associate degrees and certificate programs.
-The college currently enrolls approximately 7,000 students annually.
+As of 2023, the college enrolled approximately 6,500 students annually.
 The college has matriculation agreements with more than 30 four-year institutions, facilitating the transfer of SUNY Orange students graduating with an associate degree who want to complete 4-year degrees.

 Student life

-The college's center for student involvement arranges entertainment, sporting events and trips each semester at both campuses.
-The college also has an Alumni Relations office which holds events specifically for alumni throughout the year.
-The college also has a chapter of Phi Theta Kappa, the international honors society for two-year colleges.

 The Middletown campus offers a dental clinic, fitness studios, a swimming pool, soccer and softball fields, computer and tutorial labs, child-care facilities, theatre, gymnasium, art gallery, gaming rooms and micro-markets on-campus.
 The Newburgh campus has its own child-care facilities, fitness room, micro-market, art gallery, and gaming room.
+The college also has a chapter of Phi Theta Kappa, the international honors society for two-year colleges.

+The college also has an Alumni Relations office which holds events specifically for alumni throughout the year.

 Community programs and events

-SUNY Orange offers a wide variety of programs and events to the local community.
-The colleges Continuing and Professional Education department offers G.E.D. programs, industry certifications and personal enrichments programs.
+The college's Continuing and Professional Education department offers G.E.D. programs, industry certifications and personal enrichments programs.
 The ENCORE program offers classes for people over 50.
 The college allows free auditing of classes for community members 60 or above.
 The college's Cultural Affairs department has a variety of exhibits, lectures, master classes, theater performances and concerts each semester which are open to the public.